DA24-hyper-island/python-module/README.md

 ### go ahead and write out your code or changes/updates where you want and then push to upstream
 git push --set-upstream origin vangelis-branch

+### subsequently use the following code to push to your repo
+git push origin vangelis-branch

 ### you can check github for the new branch pushed or check locally for branches.